gradiscopy/bloxflip-rain-notifier/README.md

 3. Put your webhook in ""
 4. Find roles, high and low then put in <@&> role id, like that: **<@&ROLE_ID>**

-# how to set up the moonly config?
+# how to set up the restarter config?
-1. Open moonly config
+1. Open restarter config
 2. Find "webhook": ""
-3. Put in "" your webhook
+3. Put in "" your webhook (u can disable webhook)
 4. Best setting for minutes: 4
-5. And set up webhook message u want
+5. And set up webhook message u want (u can disable message)

 # how to download python?
 1. U need to download it on **https://www.python.org/**